genderkit/genderkit/_articles/updating-a-birth-certificate.md

 If you update your name on your birth certificate without a GRC, your birth certificate will show both your old and new names.
 {% endcapture %}
 {% include warning warning=warn %}

+### Are there other options?

+Depending on what you need it for, you may not have to update your birth certificate.

+If you need proof of your right to work in the UK, you may wish to [update the gender on your passport]({% link _/articles/getting-a-new-passport.md }).
+If you need photo ID, you may wish to [update your full or provisional driving licence]({% link _/articles/getting-a-new-driving-licence.md }).

+These are both easier to update than a birth certificate and can often replace having to show a birth certificate for identification.